docker-library/docs/php/content.md

 ### How to install more PHP extensions

-We provide a convenient script named `docker-php-ext-install`, you can use it to easily install PHP extension.
+We provide two convenient scripts named `docker-php-ext-configure` and `docker-php-ext-install`, you can use them to easily install PHP extension.

-For example, if you want to have a PHP-FPM image with `gd` and `mcrypt` extensions, you can inheriting the base image that you like, and write your own `Dockerfile` like this:
+For example, if you want to have a PHP-FPM image with `iconv`, `mcrypt` and `gd` extensions, you can inheriting the base image that you like, and write your own `Dockerfile` like this:

-    FROM php:5.5.19-fpm
+    FROM php:5.5-fpm
     # Install modules
     RUN apt-get update && apt-get install -y \
-        apt-utils re2c \
-        zlib1g zlib1g-dbg zlib1g-dev zlibc \
-        libpng12-0 libpng12-dev libpng3 \
+        libmcrypt-dev libpng12-dev libfreetype6-dev libjpeg62-turbo-dev \
-        libjpeg9 libjpeg9-dbg libjpeg9-dev \
-        libmcrypt-dev libmcrypt4 mcrypt \
+        && docker-php-ext-install iconv mcrypt \
+        && docker-php-ext-configure gd --with-freetype-dir=/usr/include/ --with-gd-dir=/usr/include/ \
-        && docker-php-ext-install gd mcrypt
+        && docker-php-ext-install gd
     CMD ["php-fpm"]

 Remember, you must install dependencies for your extensions manually.
+If an extension needs custom `configure` arguments, you can use the `docker-php-ext-configure` script like this example.

 ### Without a `Dockerfile`